idno/known/docs/developers/build.md

 ## Building SASS/CSS

 Known now uses SCSS to define the main style sheets, and as such you will need to build a new minified stylesheet using the same ```npm run grunt``` build task.

+The `stylelint` grunt task will report errors.
+Many of these can be fixed automatically by running `node-modules/.bin/stylelint --fix` on the changed files.

 !!! note "Watching for changes"
     If you're doing a lot of editing, you're probably going to forget to refresh your changes.
 Start your development session by running ```npm run grunt -- watch``` to look for changes in your javascript and SCSS files, and to automatically build your changes!